 I think it should be the other way around.
-Humans in the driving seat and AI on the front seat beside you, telling you, ‘if you add this word or that one, we might have a better chance at ranking.’
-When AI makes suggestions, you have to say, hey, I am the driver here, so, please, shut up.
+Humans in the driving seat and AI in the front seat beside you, telling you, ‘If you add this word or that one, we might have a better chance at ranking.’
+When AI makes suggestions, you have to say, hey, I am the driver here, so please, shut up.

 But, well, that’s not the case for many blogs.